BeTomorrow/sync-wording-dart/README.md

   expected: "OK"
 ```

-If no `validation` specified, everything is considered as valid.
+If no `validation` is specified, everything is considered as valid.

 ### Fallback translations